errormastern/Dreame_Multifloor_Button_Control/README.md

 - 🎛️ Manual control via MQTT, device triggers, state changes, or events
 - 🏠 Segment-based cleaning with configurable repeats per map
 - ⚠️ Conflict detection (only one schedule runs at a time)
+- 🌐 Localization support for multilingual notifications
+- ⚠️ Emergency map validation (pauses if cleaning starts on wrong map)
 - 🐛 Debug mode with timing measurements and execution tracking

 ## 📋 Requirements